kelseymh/G4CMP/README.md

 Secondary phonons may be produced either by downconversion of higher energy phonons, or by emission of Luke-Neganov phonons from charge carriers.
-Generating seconary phonons can significantly slow down the simulation, so the `LukeScattering` process has an analogous environment variable, `$G4CMP_LUKE_SAMPLE`, defined with rate (R) as above.
+Generating secondary phonons can significantly slow down the simulation, so the `LukeScattering` process has an analogous environment variable, `$G4CMP_LUKE_SAMPLE`, defined with rate (R) as above.